dask-contrib/dask-histogram/docs/intro.rst

 (:py:obj:`dask_histogram.boost.Histogram`) which inherits from :class:`boost_histogram.Histogram` and overrides the ``fill`` function such that it is aware of chunked/partitioned Dask collections.
-This class is backed by :py:obj:`dask_histogram.AggHistogram.`
+This class is backed by :py:obj:`dask_histogram.AggHistogram`.

 .. _boost-histogram: https://boost-histogram.readthedocs.io/en/latest/
 .. _Dask: https://docs.dask.org/en/latest/